 This multi-tiered program incorporates a graduated scale of supervision and family based service interventions to Wards and their families.
 The focus on this program is for youth committed to the Maxine Singer Youth Guidance Center (MSYGC).
 The MSYGC provides youth programing and structure in order to address maladaptive behavior while simultaneously transitioning the youth from a custodial setting back into their respective homes and communities.
 Programs provided are based on the needs of the individual and the group.
-Camp staff takes a multi-disciplinary approach by involving the youth's parent/guardian, Deputy Probation Officer, school professionals and mental health therapist in order to provide programs to best address those served.
+MSYGC staff takes a multi-disciplinary approach by involving the youth's parent/guardian, Deputy Probation Officer, school professionals and mental health therapist in order to provide programs to best address those served.

 The youth are initially committed to the MSYGC for up to one year, as depending upon their progress in the program; the youth has the potential to complete the program sooner than a year.
 The MSYGC program consists of four phases, the youth obtaining more incentives as they work through the phases.
-Acceptance into the MSYGC program begins with a multidisciplinary assessment to determine the needs of the juvenile and his/her family, and to determine the appropriateness for entrance into the program.
+Acceptance into the MSYGC program begins with a multi-disciplinary assessment to determine the needs of the juvenile and his/her family, and to determine the appropriateness for entrance into the program.
 Phase IV of the program includes a home furlough period with the juvenile returning to the program during the day.
-The aftercare portion of Stepping Stones is implemented toward the end of Phase III of the MSYGC program to create a solid re-entry plan between the juvenile, their family, and the community.
-Yuba County Probation Department Intervention Counselor and Certified Substance Abuse Counselor collaboratively begin to identify the needs of the juvenile and family, as the juvenile has been out of the home for a significant amount of time.
+The aftercare portion of Stepping Stones is implemented toward the end of Phase III of the MSYGC program to create a solid reentry plan between the juvenile, their family, and the community.
+Yuba County Probation Department Intervention Counselor and Substance Abuse Counselor collaboratively begin to identify the needs of the juvenile and family, as the juvenile has been out of the home for a significant amount of time.
+For the last several months, the Intervention Counselor accomplished this with the assistance of a Sutter-Yuba Behavioral Health Substance Abuse Counselor.
+As previously mentioned the Yuba County Probation Department's Substance Abuse Counselor retired.
+The probation department is in the process of filling that position.
 Services are offered and/or provided to the family, which could involve some form of counseling or household items to reintegrate the juvenile into the home.
 Intensive probation supervision and support of the youth and his/her family by the same probation officer continue from the date of commitment to and including six months after release from the MSYGC program.
-Services for these juveniles are familycentered and include detention based as well as intensive community based treatment, supervision, drug treatment, education, recreation, life skill building and other capacity building activities.
+Services for these juveniles are family-centered and include detention based as well as intensive community based treatment, supervision, drug treatment, education, recreation, life skill building and other capacity building activities.
 A full time probation officer has regular contact with the youth while in the MSYGC.
 The Stepping Stones program benefits from the team approach of MSYGC Staff, the probation officer, and by families and the juvenile joining together to develop a case plan collaboratively.